 And while you don’t want to see your postcards returned, it shouldn’t deter you from taking advantage of direct mail.
 Even with a 10 percent return rate, direct mail still delivers more qualified leads than many other marketing channels.

 Even so, you may be wondering why returns happen.
 So we’ve compiled the answers to three of the most common questions we receive below.

 Around 40 million Americans move every year.
 But only 50 percent of movers fill out the National Change of Address Form from the USPS.
 And yes, that means 20 million residences aren’t updated within the U.S. postal system’s address database.

 When the post office goes to deliver the mail, the USPS then relies on letter-carriers to notice if a home or apartment appears vacant.
-The carrier then notifies the office that the property is vacant and it is added to the database—a process which can take up to 90 days.
-Again, the postcards will come back as return in this scenario and there’s no way for us to know to remove this lead prior to mailing.
+The carrier then notifies the office that the property is vacant and it is added to the database—a process that can take up to 90 days.
+Again, the postcards will come back as a return in this scenario and there’s no way for us to know to remove this lead prior to mailing.